mozilla/vautomator-standalone/Readme.md

 #### Web App scans

 If you are running the tool against a URL, a number of additional external tools will be utilised.
 These will be installed in the Docker container when you build it.
-* [HTTP Observatory](https://github.com/mozilla/http-observatory) is used as a Python module.
+* [observatory](https://github.com/mozilla/observatory-cli) client for HTTP Observatory is used.
 * [TLS Observatory](https://github.com/mozilla/tls-observatory), by means of `tlsobs` client.
 * For directory brute-forcing:
   * By default, `dirb` will be used with the common wordlist.